keras-team/keras/docs/templates/getting-started/functional-api-guide.md

 Let's implement it with the functional API.

 The main input will receive the headline, as a sequence of integers (each integer encodes a word).
-The integers will be between 1 and 10,000 (a vocabuary of 10,000 words) and the sequences will be 100 words long.
+The integers will be between 1 and 10,000 (a vocabulary of 10,000 words) and the sequences will be 100 words long.

 ```python
 from keras.layers import Input, Embedding, LSTM, Dense, merge